skyrosa/bopart/README.md

 ​
 ![Logo](https://i.postimg.cc/NM2FqdC8/SEMIOSDGISAD.png)
 ​
-Then copy the ip thath the command give it to you and copy it in to your favorite browser!
+Then copy the ip that the command gave to you and copy it in to your favorite browser!
 ​
 Enter the ip in to the searcher and... whoualah!

 ## Lessons Learned
 ​
 What did you learn while building this project?
 What challenges did you face and how did you overcome them?